Do you need an agent? Are they worth it?

 ALL agents have stories like that, so you need have no anxieties about being unknown.
 It’s the manuscript that matters, not the person behind it.

 Need more help with your query letter?
 Probably – it’s really important to get things like that right.
 Well, funnily enough we have an entire video course on Getting Published, with a full length video on writing the perfect query letter . . . and writing the perfect synopsis . . . and absolute everything else mentioned in this blog post.
 If you wanna get your hands on the course, you can buy it (but it’s pricey), or become a member of Jericho Writers and get unrestricted access to it – and everything else – at no additional cost.
 Interested?
-Sign up here.
+Learn more, or sign up here.

 How not to write a covering letter